Long after you should have let go…

 I don’t even think I had noticed they had outgrown their towels, but yes, they had…

 One night while bathing the twins, my mom walks by the bathroom, stops, looks in, then she comes over and taps me on the shoulder to say

 “You know the girls know how to wash themselves right?”

 Apparently, during the times she watched them, their bathing routine looked decidedly different from mine with the girls…

 But I digress.

-It was as if her words had awaken me from a trance.
-I smiled at her looked at the girls; smiled at them and they smiled back with wide eyes and prideful smiles that seem to say
+It was as if her words had awakened me from a trance.
+I smiled at her, looked at the girls; smiled at them, and they smiled back with wide eyes and prideful smiles that seem to say

 “yes mommy we know how”

 It was then I gave them the soap, washcloths and let them have at it.